-Wait a few minutes until the oil level settles before checking
+Wait a few minutes until the oil level settles before checking.

-- 1 Level window 2 Maximum mark 3 Minimum mark - c The oil level should be between the maximum and minimum marks.
-If the level is low, add sufficient oil to raise it to the proper level. - 2 Engine oil and oil filter replacement - a Warm up the engine for a few minutes. - b Stop the engine.
-Place an oil pan under the engine, and remove the oil filler cap. - c Remove the drain plug and drain the oil.
+c.
+The oil level should be between maximum and minimum marks.
+If the level is low, add sufficient oil to raise it to the proper level.

+- 2. Engine oil and oil filter replacement

+- a.
+Warm-up the engine for a few minutes

+- b.
+Stop the engine.
+Place an oil pan under the engine, and remove the oil filler cap.

+c Remove the drain plug and drain the oil

 - 1 Drain plug - d.
-Remove the oil filter bolt and filter element.
+Remove the oil filter bolt and filter.

-Oil filter cover
+1 Oil filter cover